SamuelhaIIman/portfolio/README.md

-# Samuel Hållman – Developer Portfolio
+# Samuel Hållman – Software Developer Portfolio

 Welcome to my personal **portfolio website**, created to showcase my work, skills, and passion for web and software development.
 This site serves as both a professional introduction and a growing archive of the projects I've contributed to or built from scratch.